-- The American Cancer Society's most recent estimates for kidney cancer in the United States are for 2015:
+The American Cancer Society's most recent estimates for kidney cancer in the United States are for 2015:

 - It is estimated that 14,080 deaths (9,070 men and 5,010 women) from this disease will occur this year.

-- This year, an estimated 61,560 adults (38,270 men and 23,290 women) in the United States will be diagnosed with kidney cancer and renal pelvic cancer.
+- This year, an estimated 61,560 adults (38,270 men and 23,290 women) in the United States will be diagnosed with kidney and renal pelvic cancer.

 - Renal cell cancer incidence rates are high in Europe and North America and low in Asia and South America.
-In contrast, there is generally less geographic variation for the rarer renal pelvis cancers.
+In contrast, there is generally less geographic variation for rarer renal pelvis cancers.

 - Lifetime Risk of Developing Cancer: Approximately 1.6 percent of men and women will be diagnosed with kidney and renal pelvis cancer at some point during their lifetime, based on 2009-2011 data.

-- Number of New Cases and Deaths per 100,000: The number of new cases of kidney and renal pelvis cancer was 15.5 per 100,000 men and women per year.
+- Number of New Cases and Deaths per 100,000: The number of new kidney and renal pelvis cancer cases was 15.5 per 100,000 men and women per year.
 The number of deaths was 4.0 per 100,000 men and women per year.
 These rates are age-adjusted and based on 2007-2011 cases and deaths.

 These numbers include all types of kidney and renal pelvis cancers.